-The City will provide updated contribution guidelines to all shelter providers on an annual basis or when required.
+Residents receiving placement services at a transitional housing program are expected to contribute to their stay in accordance with the contribution guidelines developed by the City.
+The City will provide updated contribution guidelines to all transitional housing program providers on an annual basis or when required.

-It is the role of the shelter provider to complete the following within 30 days:

 - a.
-Review each client's financial situation to determine their ability to contribute - b.
-Collect client contributions where appropriate - c.
-Record client contributions in HIFIS - d.
-Monitor client income and update HIFIS accordingly
+It is the role of the transitional housing program provider to complete the following within 30 days: - Review each resident's financial situation to determine their ability to contribute - ii.
+Collect resident contributions where appropriate - iii.
+Record resident contributions in HIFIS - iv.
+Monitor resident income and update HIFIS accordingly - b.
+If a resident leaves the program and vacates the accommodations partway though a month, the provider shall make reasonable attempts to locate the resident or contact the OW or ODSP office to issue a pro-rated refund for the remainder of the month